Chipdelmal/Chipdelmal.github.io/_artsci/2022-07-06-LastfmStrips.md

 DTA_CLN = aux.replace(DTA_CLN, replacements, ('Artist', 'Artist'))
 ```

-## Preliminary Ideas

-Initially, I was thinking of doing some simple scatterplots with dots to mark the times at which artists had been played over time.
-This wasn't too bad but the dots overlapped heavily and were not very appealing (unfortunately, I didn't save any of these as a reference).
-After a couple of tests, I figured doing a thin line on every play, with low opacity could do the trick.
-This turned out to be a good idea, as it made the information more visible and appealing, so I pursued that avenue for the final panel.

-## Development
+# CodeDev

-The code for this project was not too complicated, although it did...
+The code for this project was not too complicated, although it did involve heavy tweaking of the parameters to get the looks right (specially the labels, line thicknesses and colors).

-### Time Info
+## Time Info

-* **Time Range** To set the ranges of the plot, both the minimum and maximum dates were obtained from the dataset:
+To set the ranges of the plot, both the minimum and maximum dates were obtained from the dataset:

 ```python
 (to, tf) = (min(DTA_CLN['Date']), max(DTA_CLN['Date']))
 daysTotal = (tf-to).days+1
 ```

-* **Time Intervals** One of the things that had to be slightly changed was to that instead of using the `datetime` object of each entry in the dataset, it had to be converted to a `timedelta` one with an increment size of a day.
+Additionally, one of the things that had to be slightly changed was to that instead of using the `datetime` object of each entry in the dataset, it had to be converted to a `timedelta` one with an increment size of a day.
 This wasn't too difficult, and was added into the dataframe as follows:

 ```python
 dteCpy = DTA_CLN['Date'].copy()